Raju-Buddana/Git-Practice/readme.md

-This is project where I learn about git and github for coding and development purpose.
+This is a project, where I learn about git and github for coding and development purpose.

 author : Raju Buddana
 email : rajubuddana9346@gmail.com